Planning application modelling

 These can be used in the Transport Assessments of large-scale planning applications.

-You need to carry out strategic transport modelling if your planning application is above, or around, 1,000 housing units and/or 10,000 square metres of any other land use.
-There's a fee to use our strategic models.
+You need to carry out strategic transport assessment if your planning application is above, or around, 1,000 housing units and/or 10,000 square metres of any other land use.
+The level of strategic transport assessment required should be confirmed with TfL officers.
+There is a fee to use our strategic models.

 Our strategic modelling flow chart shows timings and relationships involved when you use our strategic transport models: